fluffles64/SpellGraph/README.md

 https://github.com/fluffles64/SpellGraph/assets/61605339/7d5e01b0-ac3b-4eaa-9306-46375a23e009

-*Disclaimer*: This video shows a practical application of the SpellGraph framework.
+*Disclaimer*: The video showcases a practical application of the SpellGraph framework.
 All four abilities shown in the video were fully created using nodes.
-The contents shown in the video are from a personal project and may contain copyrighted content.
+The contents of the video are from a personal project and might be subject to copyright restrictions.

 ## Features
 - **User-friendly node-based Interface**: Create complex abilities without writing a single line of code.